miguelPerezOntiveros/framework/README.md

 	- client demonstration tool
 	- some kind of discovery? maybe fill in a 'tables' array with objects that have appropriate functions
 	- constructor (set base endpoint and query parameters in common (table and project))
-	- maybe think of a more object oriented approach?
 	- endpoints
 		- Authentication
 			- get